rpartha/Numerical_Analysis/hw-1/assignment1.md

 ## Problem 2

-Machine epislon is stated to be the smallest ε such that 1 + ε > 1 > 1 - ε.
+Machine epislon is stated to be the smallest ε such that 1 - ε < 1 < 1 + ε.
 It is the _smallest_ quantity representable by the computer and provides spacing between machine representable integers.
 In a single precision, it can store apprimxately 7 digits (≈ 2^23) while in double precision it can store up to 15 digits (≈ 2^56).
+During floating-point computations, the machine epsilon forms an upper bound on relative error.
 Thus, the inequality 1 + ε ≠ 1 holds true.

 ## Problem 3
 The code to compute the sterling  approximation is as follows: